marczahn/pragmatic-dependency-injection-in-go/README.md

 }
 ~~~

 And how can we use this now?
-Let's assume we have a simple [Cobra](https://github.com/spf13/cobra) application:
+Here a real-world example using [Cobra](https://github.com/spf13/cobra):

 ~~~Go
 package cmd